Master of Science in Nursing

 Our interprofessional approach facilitates the development of these skills to allow you to participate and lead health care teams and shape the future of nursing.

 Campus immersions are a unique opportunity to complete four weeks of course content in one concentrated weekend while enjoying face-to-face time with your faculty and fellow students.
-If you opt to participate in these immersions, you will earn credit for the experience and your Introduction to Interprofessional Scholarly Studies course will be shortened by 4 weeks.
+If you opt to participate in these immersions, you will earn credit for the experience and the course will be shortened by 4 weeks.
 The optional immersions are completed in 12 hours across 2.5 days on a USAHS campus.
 The weekend will include activities such as interprofessional collaborations, oral presentations, professional networking with nursing and other healthcare professionals, and one-on-one engagement opportunities with your program director, staff, and peers.
 In addition, you may earn lunch-time CEUs through our Continuing Professional Education department and enjoy the many resources available to you on the USAHS campus.
 In order to ensure a successful campus experience, a minimum of 10 students must commit.
 Your intent to attend will be requested following week 1 of the course so that students will have time to plan accordingly.
 We hope you will choose to join us for one of these optional immersions so you can experience all that being a student of USAHS has to offer!
 Contact your enrollment advisor for more information.

 Why USAHS for Your MSN?